gdrosos/bloat-study-artifact/README.md

 Moreover, the source code of each release will also be stored in the following directory:
   `data/sources/{first_letter_of_package_name}/{package_name}/{package_version}/`.

  Finally, the script will produce a JSON file named `data/project_dependencies_final.json` which contains the final dataset of projects and dependencies.
 This file is the final dataset used in the Data Analysis Phase.(Its descriptives are described in the Data Analysis rows of Table 1).
-The structure of this file is detailed in Section [Dataset Description](#dataset-description).
+The structure of this file is detailed in Section: [Dataset Description](#dataset-description).

 #### Partial Call Graph Generation of Subset Dataset